 Please remember James 4:17.
 When we become a Christian, it obligates us to follow Christ.
 It obligates us to obey the law of God.
 This problem (verse 27) is a law of God.
 God says "withhold not good from them to whom it is due, when it is in the power of your hand to do it".

-Proverbs 3:28-29 Say not unto your neighbor, Go, and come again, and tomorrow I will give; when you have it by you.
-Devise not evil against your neighbor, seeing he dwells securely by you.
+Proverbs 3:28-29 Do not say to your neighbor, "Go, and come back, and tomorrow I will give it." when you have it with you.
+Do not devise evil against your neighbor, for he dwells by you safety's sake.

-We're not always in the position to render help to someone in need.
+We are not always in the position to render help to someone in need.
 But there are times when we are in the position to help, and we may not do so for a variety of reasons.
-But (just to remind us of the importance of the principle contained here in these verses) remember Matthew 25, in the parable where Jesus explained to these people that they were going into the kingdom, because when He was thirsty, they gave Him a drink.
+But (just to remind us of the importance of the principle contained here in these verses) remember Matthew 25, in the parable where Jesus explained to these people that they were going into the Kingdom because when He was thirsty, they gave Him a drink.
 When He was hungry, they gave Him food.
 In other words, when it was in their power to give help, they did it.
-They didn't do it to Christ directly, but they did it to him indirectly in that they did it "to the least of these"—Christ's brethren.
+They did not do it to Christ directly, but they did it to Him indirectly in that they did it "to the least of these"—Christ's brethren.

 We should receive our instruction of this by coordinating it with Galatians 6:10—where Paul says that we are to give help, especially to the brethren, as we have the opportunity.
 That coordinates perfectly with Proverbs 3 and in verse 27—"as we have the opportunity".

-There's a tendency for us to think of this in terms of giving physical help—money, clothing, food, lending your hand to lighten one's load (maybe when somebody is moving, or doing a project around the house).
+There is a tendency for us to think of this in terms of giving physical help—money, clothing, food, lending your hand to lighten one's load (maybe when somebody is moving, or doing a project around the house).
 Certainly that is the verse's main thrust.
 But there is also the possibility that, from time to time, we have the opportunity to give somebody some spiritual help, especially in terms of giving encouragement while somebody is going through a trial.
 Sherly Togans wrote an article that appears in this month's Forerunner about communication across the miles—that is, writing letters (keeping in touch).
 That is a wonderful service that everybody can do, to some extent anyway.
-It's a spiritual help.
+It is a spiritual help.

 Sometimes though, we have the opportunity to give somebody some correction—maybe correction that they very badly need.
 But here we have to be careful, because this person that you are talking to might be somebody who wears his feelings on his sleeve and becomes very easily offended.
-Or maybe we don't handle it just quite right, and we create offense.
+Or maybe we do not handle it just quite right, and we create offense.

 There are a number of reasons why we may not give somebody the help that we can.
 Usually, doing this requires the giving of time, or maybe some energy, maybe some money, sometimes risking a friendship.
-We'd rather draw back, rather than make the sacrifice.
-Well, that's understandable, but should it be overcome?
-Especially (maybe) when we don't want to threaten a friendship?
-Well, the answer to that is: it's up to you.
+We would rather draw back, rather than make the sacrifice.
+Well, that is understandable, but should it be overcome?
+Especially (maybe) when we do not want to threaten a friendship?
+Well, the answer to that is: it is up to you.